timyip3/RedHatFuseStudyExample/README.md

-# Spring-Boot Camel QuickStart
+Access Database Using Spring-Boot Camel

-This example demonstrates how you can use Apache Camel with Spring Boot.
+This example demonstrates how you can use Apache Camel to access Database with Spring Boot.

-The quickstart uses Spring Boot to configure a little application that includes a Camel route that triggers a message every 5th second, and routes the message to a log.
+### Configuration
+The database configuration can be configured under application.properties with the following properties:

+	spring.datasource.driver-class-name
+	spring.jpa.hibernate.ddl-auto
+	spring.datasource.url
+	spring.datasource.username
+	spring.datasource.password

 ### Building